American Eagle Outfitters Inc. (AEO) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for AEO is $15.91, which is $2.71 above than the current price.
-The public float for AEO is 175.69M, and at present, short sellers hold a 8.76% of that float.
-The average trading volume of AEO on March 10, 2023 was 3.98M shares.
+The average price point forecasted by analysts for American Eagle Outfitters Inc. (AEO) is $15.91, which is $3.67 above the current market price.
+The public float for AEO is 175.69M, and currently, short sellers hold a 7.88% ratio of that float.
+The average trading volume of AEO on March 14, 2023 was 4.01M shares.

 AEO’s Market Performance

-AEO’s stock has seen a -3.92% decrease for the week, with a -15.50% drop in the past month and a -11.87% fall in the past quarter.
-The volatility ratio for the week is 4.12%, and the volatility levels for the past 30 days are at 3.98% for American Eagle Outfitters Inc. The simple moving average for the last 20 days is -7.41% for AEO stock, with a simple moving average of 6.34% for the last 200 days.
+The stock of American Eagle Outfitters Inc. (AEO) has seen a -5.89% decrease in the past week, with a -17.76% drop in the past month, and a -21.40% fall in the past quarter.
+The volatility ratio for the week is 3.50%, and the volatility levels for the past 30 days are at 4.02% for AEO.
+The simple moving average for the last 20 days is -12.66% for AEO stock, with a simple moving average of -1.12% for the last 200 days.

 Analysts’ Opinion of AEO